 Proposals now accepted for workshops, panels, speaker presentations and “Birds of a Feather” sessions addressing the deployment of SIP in service provider environments; New SIP Training Day added to agenda; Registration officially opens

-NORTH ANDOVER, MA (February 19, 2015) – The SIP Forum announced today that it has opened registration and the official Call for Presentations for the fifth annual SIP Network Operators Conference (SIPNOC 2015), being held at the Hilton Washington Dulles Hotel in Herndon, VA, June 23 – 25, 2015.
+NORTH ANDOVER, MA (January 14, 2016) – The SIP Forum announced today that it has opened registration and the official Call for Presentations for the sixth annual SIP Network Operators Conference (SIPNOC 2016), being held at the Hilton Washington Dulles Hotel in Herndon, VA, June 21 – 23, 2016.

-New for 2015: By popular demand, the SIP Forum has added a special, new workshop to the SIPNOC agenda.
-For this year’s SIPNOC, the SIP Forum has teamed up with ECG to offer a special full day of specialized SIP training.
-This new SIP Training Day is scheduled for Tuesday, June 23, 2015, and is designed to offer SIPNOC 2015 attendees relevant training on the SIP protocol, as well as provide insights and considerations related to a variety of technical implementations.
-Ultimately, the goal of this special training workshop is to help ensure that SIPNOC attendees get the most out of the technical presentations that follow over the next two days.
+Back by popular demand, the SIP Forum has teamed up again with ECG to offer a special full day of specialized SIP training.
+The SIP Training Day is scheduled for Tuesday, June 21, 2016, and is designed to offer SIPNOC 2016 attendees relevant training on the SIP protocol, as well as provide insights and considerations related to a variety of technical implementations.
+Ultimately, the goal of this special training workshop is to help ensure that SIPNOC attendees get the most out of the technical presentations that follow.